nialljmiller/summer-school-2026-labs/content/monday/lab-2.md

 use_other_torque    = .false.
 ```

-> [!CAUTION]
-> ELIZA - UPDATE WITH WHATEVER OUTPUTS ARE FROM LAB 1 THAT THEY NEED TO REMOVE

 ### Step 2 - Building the inlist

 For this lab, we are going to start with the same inlist as before, but we'll be adding a few things.
 Start by opening up `inlist_project` in a text editor.